nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_Of_Medicinal_Products.md

 * Review temperature data associated with the batch during transportation and ensure that product remained within specification for the full duration.
 * If that's not the case, raise a Deviation.
 The batch must only be released upon confirmation from the Responsible Person.

+#### Storage location review

+The storage location of Controlled Drug is checked to ensure they are stored in the appropriated dedicated locked cage for Controlled Drugs.

 ### In Market Batch Disposition